Brobin/bricklink-pro/readme.md

 ...
 ```

-Note: This script using web scraping and requests (one for each piece) so it can take a few minutes for sets with a lot of pieces.
+Note: This script uses web scraping and requests (one for each piece) so it can take a few minutes for sets with a lot of pieces.